shaunpersad/hello-ecosystem/README.md

 # About
-This project attempts to create a barebones project based on a "microservices" architecture.
+This is an attempt to create a barebones project based on a "microservices" architecture.
 What this project does is to expose create an API that leverages multiple services in order to build its responses.
 In particular, making a GET request to [http://localhost:3000/greeting] should present you with a response built from several services working together.